Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: Low-Complexity Box Candidate Pruning

-where $d_{i+1}$ is the accumulated PED from upper layers, and $a_i$ is the reference point at layer $i$.
 Since \(d_{i+1}\), \( a_i \) and \( r_{i,i} \) are identical for all candidates within a box cluster, their PED differences arise solely from the Euclidean distance term.
-For instance, the PED difference between two candidates \(\hat{s}_{i,2}\) and \(\hat{s}_{i,1}\) is given by
+For instance, the PED difference between two candidates \(\hat{x}_{i}(2)\) and \(\hat{x}_{i}(1)\) is given by